sigmorphon/conll2018/task2/README.md

 Track 1 training sets contain word forms, lemmas and MSDs for all words.
 Track 2 training sets contain word forms for context words and lemmas and word forms for target words.
-You should learn a system which predict the word form of a training example given its lemma.
+You should learn a system which predicts the word form of a training example given its lemma.

 We provide development sets separately for track 1 and track 2 (for example `devsets/en-track1-covered` and